 2. Add relevant and remarkable images.
 My hunch is that Google will index the pictures you share (unless you’ve kept them private).
 So, use images you want found in the search engines.
 If you are a speaker, add pictures of you speaking.
 An author?
 Add pictures of you at your book signing.
 The idea is to convey the right brand image.

 3. Make sure your profile is OPEN to search.
-This is key.
-Since Google reigns supreme in the search world, chances are that your profiles will be indexed VERY quickly.
-When you go to change your settings, under the profile section, you’ll be able to toggle whether or not people can see your profile when they search for you.
+This is key, since Google reigns supreme in the search world, the chances are that your profiles will be indexed VERY quickly.
+When you hit edit profile, the very last item on your profile is “Search Visibility.”
 Make sure you have checked the box that says “Help others find my profile in Search Results.”

 6. Use +, Comments, and Share to boost relationships.
 At the heart of all good social media marketing and networking lies the power of relationships.
 As you interact with others, show support for their ideas.
 The +1 on Google is akin to “Like” on Facebook.
 You can also +1 and comment when you see fit, and you can also SHARE within your own stream.

 7. Add videos to your profile.
 If only from an SEO perspective, the chances of your videos being indexed into Google’s search is higher.
 So, if you have online video, share it.
 If you are still missing the online video boat, go to Dave for some amazing web video help.

 8. Add your industry or business name as a “Spark.”
 Sparks is a new Google Plus feature, and still in development.
 But, something tells me that this will also tie into search results or effect them in some way.
 For now, use it like you would a Google alert, and setup SPARKS for your name, company name, and industry terms.
 You can also always follow industry news using SPARKS.
 For example, I have technology and business as my SPARKS, and I follow the top articles in those areas.